notadithyabhat/medbill-takehome/readme.md

 # Next Steps
 1. I'd probably switch to a graphQL messages since the things like cases/messages/attachments is getting a bit longer.
-I had thought of using it, but given the time constraint and since I haven't worked with it in a while so decided to implement with REST instead
+I had thought of using it, but given the time constraint and since I haven't worked with it in a while, decided to implement with REST instead
 2. Create a test suite using Jest to test each of the routes
 3. Implement a thumbnail generator for the attachments.
 Would reqire downloading the file and generating the thumbnail.
 This is making me rethink whether not storing the file locally is a good idea for our current use case.
 4. Probably dedicate more time for documentatiion, haha.
 5. Deleted a case, message or attachment will cause case.length + 1 to cause replication errors.
 Need to have a counter for next caseId, messageId and attachmentId
+6. Move the validations into the data model instead of the routes

 # API Endpoints